Kolhapur: Kolhapur State

 The state of Kolhapur was established by Tarabai in 1707 in the midst of a succession dispute over the Maratha crown.
 The Maratha throne was then occupied by descendants of Tarabai.
-One of the prominent Kings was Rajarshi Shahu Maharaj (Shahu of Kolhapur).
+One of the prominent Kings was Rajarshi Shahu Maharaj.
 In his reign, he promoted free education to people of all castes, religions and fought against untouchability.
 The state was annexed by the British in the 19th century.
 After India's independence in 1947, the Maharaja of Kolhapur acceded to the Dominion of India on 14 August 1947 and merged with Bombay State on 1 March 1949.
 Kolhapur is sometimes found spelled as Colapore.
 Often, Kolhapur is also referred as Dakshin Kashi or the Kashi of the South, due to its rich religious history.